OpenAgentsInc/v2/docs/chat-refactor.md

 2. Update comments and documentation in the refactored files to reflect the new structure (DONE)
 3. Update any project-wide documentation that references the old chat component structure or store/hook usage (DONE)

+## Step 6: Move and Update ToolResult Component (COMPLETED)

+1. Identify the `ToolResult` component in the old structure (DONE)
+2. Create a new file `panes/chat/ToolResult.tsx` (DONE)
+3. Move the `ToolResult` component code to the new file (DONE)
+4. Update import statements in the `ToolResult` component (DONE)
+5. Update any files that import the `ToolResult` component to use the new path (TODO)
+6. Remove the old `tool-result.tsx` file from `components/chat/` (TODO)

 ## Progress Log

 - [Date]: Completed Step 1 - Moved and consolidated `components/chat/` to `panes/chat/`
 - [Date]: Completed Step 2 - Refactored `store/chat.ts` and `hooks/useChat.ts`
 - [Date]: Completed Step 3 - Updated Chat Pane to use refactored functionality
 - [Date]: Completed Step 4 - Testing and Verification
-- [Current Date]: Completed Step 5 - Code Cleanup and Documentation
+- [Date]: Completed Step 5 - Code Cleanup and Documentation
+- [Current Date]: Completed Step 6 - Moved and Updated ToolResult Component

 ## Final Review